xwal/awesome-stars/topics.md

 ## agent

+- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skills and subagents, it handles different levels of tasks that could take minutes t
+- [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
-- [zeroclaw-labs/zeroclaw](https://github.com/zeroclaw-labs/zeroclaw) - Fast, small, and fully autonomous AI assistant infrastructure — deploy anywhere, swap anything 🦀
+- [zeroclaw-labs/zeroclaw](https://github.com/zeroclaw-labs/zeroclaw) - Fast, small, and fully autonomous AI personal assistant infrastructure, ANY OS, ANY PLATFORM — deploy anywhere, swap anything 🦀
 - [TauricResearch/TradingAgents](https://github.com/TauricResearch/TradingAgents) - TradingAgents: Multi-Agents LLM Financial Trading Framework
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effo
 - [2noise/ChatTTS](https://github.com/2noise/ChatTTS) - A generative speech model for daily dialogue.

 ## ai

+- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skills and subagents, it handles different levels of tasks that could take minutes t
+- [op7418/CodePilot](https://github.com/op7418/CodePilot) - A desktop GUI for Claude Code — chat, code, and manage projects visually.
+Built with Electron + Next.js.
 - [x1xhlol/system-prompts-and-models-of-ai-tools](https://github.com/x1xhlol/system-prompts-and-models-of-ai-tools) - FULL Augment Code, Claude Code, Cluely, CodeBuddy, Comet, Cursor, Devin AI, Junie, Kiro, Leap.new, Lovable, Manus, NotionAI, Orchids.app, Perplexity, Poke, Qoder, Replit, Same.dev, Trae, Traycer AI, V
 - [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app and OpenClaw for Gemini CLI, Claude Code, Codex, OpenCode, Qwen Code, Goose CLI, Auggie, and more | 🌟 Star if you like it!
-- [zeroclaw-labs/zeroclaw](https://github.com/zeroclaw-labs/zeroclaw) - Fast, small, and fully autonomous AI assistant infrastructure — deploy anywhere, swap anything 🦀
+- [zeroclaw-labs/zeroclaw](https://github.com/zeroclaw-labs/zeroclaw) - Fast, small, and fully autonomous AI personal assistant infrastructure, ANY OS, ANY PLATFORM — deploy anywhere, swap anything 🦀
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode
 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future ses
 - [steipete/CodexBar](https://github.com/steipete/CodexBar) - Show usage stats for OpenAI Codex and Claude Code, without having to login.
 - [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, agents, skills, and configurations to help you make the most of GitHub Copilot.
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
-- [NoFxAiOS/nofx](https://github.com/NoFxAiOS/nofx) - AI Trading OS: Multi-AI, multi-exchange trading infrastructure with Strategy Studio.
+- [NoFxAiOS/nofx](https://github.com/NoFxAiOS/nofx) - Your personal AI trading assistant.
+Any market.
+Any model.
+Pay with USDC, not API keys.
 - [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step
 - [mrexodia/ida-pro-mcp](https://github.com/mrexodia/ida-pro-mcp) - AI-powered reverse engineering assistant that bridges IDA Pro with language models through MCP.
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effo